Vikaspogu/blog/content/posts/jenkins-config-as-code-openshift.md

 As everyone has experienced setting up Jenkins is a complex process, as both Jenkins and its plugins require some tuning and configuration, with dozens of parameters to set within the web UI manage section

+## Jenkins Config as code

 [Configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin) gives you an _opinionated_ way to configure jenkins based on `yaml` files

-This post will cover jenkins configuration code on Openshift
+In this post will cover jenkins configuration code on Openshift

 - Mount jenkins config as a configmap and load configuration
 - Updated configuration file to automate creation of